Manoir de Ban: Chaplin's World museum

 It also includes a venue for temporary exhibitions and private functions, catering facilities and a souvenir shop.
 The museum's developers worked to restore the manor and grounds to their former glory while preserving the authentic traces of Chaplin's personal life.

 Chaplin Museum Development initiated the museum project in 2000.
-The project became possible when the Luxembourgish company Genii Capital purchased the manor in April 2008, and thanks to the support of the Chaplin family, Roy Export and Bubbles Incorporated (which holds the rights to Charlie Chaplin's intellectual property and heritage), canton of Vaud and ten local municipalities, and Nestlé, a partner in the development of the museum.
+The project became possible when the Luxembourgish company Genii Capital purchased the manor in April 2008, and thanks to the support of the Chaplin family, Roy Export and Bubbles Incorporated (which holds the rights to Chaplin's intellectual property and heritage), canton of Vaud and ten local municipalities, and Nestlé, a partner in the development of the museum.